betterscientificsoftware/bssw.io/Articles/Blog/2022-03-sc21-rse-workshop.md

 included some technical skills, but also focused on managerial and soft skills (mirroring the results of the skills question in the international RSE survey).
-People management, project management, writing proposals, dealing with clients, implicit bias and communication skills were all highlighted as important skills that lacked training.
+People management, project management, writing proposals, dealing with clients, implicit bias, and communication skills were all highlighted as important skills that lacked training.
 The need for mentoring and coaching was also identified, as was the new mentoring scheme that has been launched by the Society of RSE.
 Unsurprisingly for this conference, HPC skills were discussed as important, but it was noted that not all RSEs conduct HPC.

-Training will deal with the short-term need in skills, but if the RSE community is to grow to meet the demand for software engineering in the research community, investment will also have to be made in education, i.e. undergraduate and Masters courses, to ensure that a sufficient number of RSEs are being trained.
+Training will deal with the short-term needs in skills, but if the RSE community is to grow to meet the demand for software engineering in the research community, investment will also have to be made in education, i.e. undergraduate and Masters courses, to ensure that a sufficient number of RSEs are being trained.

-To understand training requirements over the duration of a career requires first an understanding of the potential career structure.
+Understanding training requirements throughout a career requires first an understanding of the potential career structure.
 This will require a pooling of RSE role descriptions (as is happening via the UK and international RSE associations) and the development of shared key performance indicators (KPIs) which can